-Subtask 2.2 Hold network-level capacity building workshop for North American When: Oct.
+Subtask 2.2 Hold network-level capacity building workshop for North American MPA managers on a priority issue identified.
+When: Oct.
 2019-Jan.
-2020 Subtask 2.3 Hold information-sharing webinar with MPA managers from international MPA networks and partnerships to share CEC climate- related and other management tools.
+2020 (one date) Subtask 2.3 Hold information-sharing webinar with MPA managers from international MPA networks and partnerships to share CEC climate-related and other management tools.
 When: Apr.-Sept.
-2020 (one date) OBJECTIVE 3 in coastal ecosystem planning and management.
+2020 (one date) OBJECTIVE 3 Strengthen the capacity of coastal and marine practitioners to integrate disaster risk reduction (DRR) in coastal ecosystem planning and management.
 Activity 3, budget year 1 and year 2 Identify and share best practices for integrating DRR with coastal ecosystem planning and management.
-Budget: Year 1: C\$40,000; Year 2: C\$30,000 Output(s) A best practices guide on integrating DRR.
-Workshop report.
+Budget: Year 1: C\$40,000; Year 2: C\$30,000 Output(s) A best practices guide on integrating DRR.Workshop report.
 Expected results, performance measures MPA practitioners have information to integrate DRR in coastal ecosystem planning and management.
 Baseline (current status), if known Some of the information exists, but has not been synthesized nor assembled in an accessible format for the MPA community.
 Target (by Dec.
 2020) Best practices guide disseminated.
 Subtask 3.1 Identify best practices in ecosystem-based DRR.
-When: Aug.-Dec.
-20 Subtask 3.2 Hold workshop to share lessons learned and best practices on DRR across the MPA and DRR professional communities, to improve integration of coastal resilience concepts with DRR.When: JanOct.
+When: AugDec.
+2019 Subtask 3.2 Hold workshop to share lessons learned and best practices on DRR across the MPA and DRR professional communities, to improve integration of coastal resilience concepts with DRR.
+When: Jan.-Oct.
 2020 OBJECTIVE 4 Strengthen the capacity of coastal and marine practitioners to integrate blue carbon in coastal ecosystems planning and management, to support national and regional carbon mitigation strategies, disaster risk reduction and coastal restoration Activity 4, budget year 1 and year 2 Identify and share best practices for integrating blue carbon in coastal ecosystems planning and management.
 Budget: Year 1: C\$70,000; Year 2: C\$40,000 Output(s) A synthesis report of blue carbon information with geographic location and overlays of existing MPAs.
 A best practices guide on integrating blue carbon.

 - An outreach product to inform potential users.
 Expected results, performance measures MPA practitioners have information (data synthesis, maps and geomatic tools) to identify important blue carbon areas, and to know how to integrate this information into planning and management decisions.
 Baseline (current status), if known Some of the information exists, but has not been synthesized nor assembled in an accessible format for the MPA community.
 Target (by Dec.
 2020) Map, best practice guide, and outreach material on blue carbon integration in coastal planning and management disseminated.
 Subtask 4.1 Synthesize existing blue carbon information on geographic location and overlays with existing MPAs.
-When: AugDec2019 Subtask 4.2 Identify restoration best practices and develop decision support tools for MPA practitioners to better integrate blue carbon information into MPA planning and management for climate change mitigation, coastal restoration strategies and DRR.
+When: Aug.-Dec2019 Subtask 4.2 Identify restoration best practices and develop decision support tools for MPA practitioners to better integrate blue carbon information into MPA planning and management for climate change mitigation, coastal restoration strategies and DRR.
 When: Aug.
 2019-Feb.
 2020 Subtask 4.3 Develop and disseminate communication tools for coastal and MPA practitioners and partners.
 When: Apr.-Oct.
 2020